-Donors indicated an interest in more guidance and knowledge on how to effectively support capacity development of the national institutions that shape media systems.
-Recognizing that in a developing country context such institutions can even be complicit in undermining pluralism and independence in the media sphere, some donors and implementers have chosen to avoid engaging with such institutions.
+Donors indicated an interest in more guidance and knowledge on how effectively to support capacity development of the national institutions that shape media systems.
+Recognizing that in a developing country context such institutions can even be complicit in undermining pluralism and independence in the media sphere, some donors and implementers have chosen to disengage.
 This challenge, however, is not unique to media development; international support efforts have also had to contend with the politics of engagement in other sectors.
-Difficult as the issue may be, it is unavoidable for effective support in the sector.
-Confronting the media crisis will require independent institutions that can fairly and effectively govern and regulate media such as media councils, telecommunications and spectrum regulators, antimonopoly authorities, self-regulatory bodies, journalist associations, blogger associations, universities and training/certifying bodies, and other institutions.
+Confronting the media crisis will require independent institutions that can fairly and effectively govern and regulate media, including media councils, telecommunications and spectrum regulators, anti-monopoly authorities, self-regulatory bodies, journalist associations, blogger associations, universities and training centers, among others.

-Additionally, our research found that there is a desire to expand traditional diagnostic processes to incorporate a better understanding of how a media ecosystem is affected by new laws and frameworks, market regulation, and specific issues such as spectrum management.
-More in-depth analysis of these issues, which might be perceived as tangential to governance outcomes, can provide opportunities to support vital actors or new entrants, anticipate emerging trends or threats, and bridge gaps across sectors.
+Additionally, our research found that there is a desire to expand traditional diagnostic processes (such as those used by the World Bank) to incorporate a better understanding of how a media ecosystem is affected by new laws and frameworks, market regulation, and specific issues such as spectrum management.
+More in-depth analysis of these issues, which might be perceived as tangential to governance or development outcomes, can provide opportunities to support vital actors or new entrants, anticipate emerging trends or threats, and bridge gaps across sectors.